 An informative declaration has to be filed by the Romanian company where the individual carries out activity in Romania within 30 days from the beginning of his/her activity.

-The non-Romanian employer or in certain cases the Romanian entity where work is performed also has the obligation to file an informative form with the Labor Authorities in Romania no later than the individual’s first day of activity in Romania.
+The non-Romanian employer or in certain cases the Romanian entity where work is performed also has the obligation to file an informative form with the Labor Authorities in Romania no later than one working day before the individual’s first day of activity in Romania.

 What are the current income tax rates for residents and non-residents in Romania?